 Slippers: Again, if you're going to be moving about, you're going to want something on your feet.
 Backless slippers, with a good grip, are a good option as they are super easy to get on and off and reduce the risk of slips on often recently mopped hospital floors.
-Flip flops are also another good option.

 Hospital bag checklist: For Baby